gilnam74/vex-sneppet/Python-for-artists.md

 The "New Tool" will appear on the Create shelf which will run our GeoCreator tool.
 Congratulations, you just finish building a first custom tool for Houdini!

-One thing we need to notice is that we used hardcoded path to our UI and Python file `C:/temp` which is works fine but not the best way to do such things.
+One thing we need to notice is that we used hardcoded path to our UI and Python file `C:/temp` which is working fine but it's not the best way to deal with such things.
+If you create your custom tools you probably would like to make flexible, reliable and easy to use in all the projects you might have.
+So next, and it would be a first step for building your own pipeline, you can create a [Houdini Wrapper](#wrapper).

 ## Wrapper
 The **wrapper** is a file which defines the software environment and launch Houdini within this environment.
-It allows controlling a lot of things related to Houdini such as setting up $JOB variable, defining path
+It allows controlling a lot of things related to Houdini such as setting up $JOB variable (Houdini project root), defining paths to custom python scripts, modifying native Houdini UIs etc.